truenas/documentation/content/SCALEUIReference/Datasets/ZvolsScreensScale.md

 ### Data Protection Widget
 The **Data Protection** widget displays for all datasets or zvols.
-It shos information on the number of snapshots and other data protection-related scheduled tasks (replication, cloud sync, rsync, and snapshots) configured on the system.
+It shows information on the number of snapshots and other data protection-related scheduled tasks (replication, cloud sync, rsync, and snapshots) configured on the system.
 It provides access to the tasks found on the **Data Protection** screen through links.

 {{< trueimage src="/images/SCALE/Datasets/DataProtectionWidget.png" alt="Data Protection Widget" id="Data Protection Widget" >}}